Rithwik0604/auto-app-opener/README.md

 ### Installation

-#### Executable
+##### Executable

-    Install the autoappopener.exe and run it.
-That's all.
+-   Install the [autoappopener.exe](https://github.com/Rithwik0604/auto-app-opener/blob/845e4e2a46007e29c5d4f2ee99f98ae6479c85e8/build/autoappopener.exe) and run it.
 To run it from anywhere in a terminal, add it your path.

 #### Manual